sanjeevsubramaniam/typescript-tutorial/README.md

 `https://pnpm.io/installation`

-- install the dependencicies
+- install the dependencies

 `pnpm install`

 ### To build the project

 - pnpm build
-- node
+- node src/index.js

 ### To run tests

 - pnpm test

+### To execute the project without building to javascript

+- pnpm dev